Teh-Lemon/bridgeside-notes-site/src/site/notes/Appointments/Doctor Prefs.md

 - Mostly diabetes and learning disabilities
 	- Generally Type 1
 	- Can do annual RVs, book 30 minutes
-- Will take gynae and breast lumps
+- Will take gynae, HRT, and breast lumps
 ## Physiotherapist
 * Vicarage Field Surgery, next to Waitrose
 	* Vicarage Field, 25 Vicarage Ln, Hailsham BN27 1BE